psshri/KodeKloudCKSchallenges/CHALLENGE 1/solution.md

 ## Step 2: Enforce the AppArmor profile

-Click on *custom-nginx* icon (present on GUI), you need to complete two small tasks to enforce the AppArmor profile.
+Click on *custom-nginx* icon (in CKS challenge lab), you need to complete two small tasks to enforce the AppArmor profile.

 Run the following command to move the AppArmor profile from '/root/usr.sbin.nginx' to '/etc/apparmor.d/usr.sbin.nginx'